mriekkinen/openplacefinder/docs/development.md

 ## Local development

 We use React on the front-end and Node.js/Express on the back-end.
-Both are written in TypeScript, which is a strongly typed extension of JavaScript.
+Both are written in TypeScript.

 To start the back-end in development mode, navigate to the project's root directory (i.e. *openplacefinder*), and enter these commands